 To get the toys she wants, my daughter usually has to save her allowance for at least 3 weeks.
 That’s hard for a 5-year-old, but she can do it with encouragement.
 She even managed to save enough for a $40 Cleverkeet that she really really wanted.

 When my daughter doesn’t spend her money, she finds her spending power increases more rapidly, thanks to interest paid by The Bank of Mom.
 If my daughter doesn’t spend any money for an entire week, she can get 25 cents for each additional non-allowance day that she spends nothing.
 So, if on week one she gets $5 of spending money, in week 2 she’ll have $11.50 instead of $10, in week 3 she’ll have $18 instead of $15, etc. This gives her an incentive to save her money for bigger things instead of blowing small amounts on fleeting pleasures like dollar store treats.

 Little Bit’s spending money goes into her “money box,” an old peppermint bark tin that she keeps in her room.
-She can get her money out and look at it or count it any time, and does a pretty good idea of keeping up with how much money is in her account..
-She leaves her money at home when we go out and if she buys something, she pays me back when we get home.
+She can get her money out and look at it or count it anytime.
+She keeps a fair idea of how much money is in her account.
+When she leaves her money at home when we go out and if she buys something, she pays me back when we get home.
 She is responsible for the full amount of any purchase she makes, including any sales tax.

-So what allowance lessons has my daughter learned in the last 8 months?
+So what allowance lessons have my daughter learned in the last 8 months?
 A lot.

 - Things cost money, and there is not an unlimited supply of it.
 Better things cost more money, and you have to save longer to get them.
-It’s up to you to decide whether something is a good value, but for the most part the things she can buy with one allowance don’t provide as much value as the things she has to save for.
+It’s up to you to decide whether something is a good value.
+For the most part, the things she can buy with one allowance don’t provide as much value as the things she has to save for.

 - She can save up for the things she wants.
 She’s gaining confidence in her ability to save, and her ambitions for her money are more expensive.